 Examples of this type of guidance are the compliance-assistance guides that Federal agencies prepare and make available to small businesses.
 Congress has required Federal agencies to prepare and issue such guidance in the Small Business Regulatory Enforcement Fairness Act of 1996.
-In addition, Congress in the Small Business Paperwork Relief Act of 2002 assigned to OMB the responsibility, which is carried out by OIRA, of publishing annually in the Federal Register a notice that refers to small business the internet site where they can locate the compliance assistance resources that Federal agencies have prepared for their use.
-OIRA published the 2006 notice last summer, where OIRA explained that small businesses can go to one Internet address (www.business.gov/sbpra) and find the compliance-assistance resources that are available from the 15 Cabinet Departments and 25 other Federal agencies.
+In addition, Congress in the Small Business Paperwork Relief Act of 2002 assigned to OMB the responsibility, which is carried out by OIRA, of publishing annually in the Federal Register a notice that refers small businesses to the internet site where they can locate the compliance assistance resources that Federal agencies have prepared for their use.
+8